 Once you’ve got the new place lined up, give notice on your current place, if you haven’t already.
 For help on how to do that, see our article on how to write a notice to vacate letter.

-This is the exciting part – you conquered renting when you can’t tour and now you finally get to see your new place !
+This is the exciting part – you conquered renting when you can’t tour and now you finally get to move into your new rental!
 Book your movers or call your friends to help.
 Pack up and move!
 Congrats on your new home.